momentohq/public-dev-docs/docs/develop/tutorials/serverless-cache-walkthrough/3-configuring-momento.md

 ---
 sidebar_position: 3
-Description: In this tutorial, learn to configure Momento Serverless Cache for use in your application
+Description: In this tutorial, learn to configure Momento Cache for use in your application
 ---

-# Configuring Momento Serverless Cache
+# Configuring Momento Cache

 In the previous step, we deployed a basic serverless application using AWS Lambda, API Gateway, and Amazon DynamoDB.
 With this, we implemented the basics of account management within our application.